cea-trust-platform/trust-documentation/doc/source/srcs/num_meth/proj/index.rst

 Step 2 : pressure correction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this step, the convection matrix and the Laplacian matrix are volontary avoided.
+In this step, the convection matrix and the laplacian matrix are volontary avoided (because the mass matrix is easy to inverse).
 We find the pressure :math:`P^{n+1}` which verifies:

 .. math::